320-Liter Hydrogen Liner

 All-rounder with limitless possibilities.
 The extremely durable KBS range produces fuel tanks, canoes, seat shells, table tops and much more.

 In addition to developing pressure vessels for braking systems, hybrid drive systems and tanks for natural gas-powered vehicles, we also develop composite pressure vessels for hydrogen.

-We design high-quality composite gas bottles for you, and we develop individual production systems - from the extrusion blow molding machine via the liner processing and the winding machine all the way to testing equipment.
+We design high-quality composite gas bottles for you, and we develop individual production solutions - from the extrusion blow molding machine via the liner processing all the way to testing equipment.

 All contacts quick and easy